Col. McCleskey makes a point.

-The Friends of Preston Library will host its Fall Program on Tuesday, 27 October at 3:00 p.m. in the Turman Room, Preston Library.
-Our guest speaker will be Col. Turk McCleskey, who will give a talk based upon his recently published book, The Road to Black Ned’s Forge: A Story of Race, Sex, and Trade on the Colonial American Frontier.
+The Friends of Preston Library hosted its Fall Program on Tuesday, 27 October at 3:00 p.m. in the Turman Room, Preston Library.
+Our guest speaker was Col. Turk McCleskey, who gave a talk based upon his recently published book, The Road to Black Ned’s Forge: A Story of Race, Sex, and Trade on the Colonial American Frontier.

 Col. McCleskey is a professor of history at VMI.
 His well-received book tells a fascinating and unlikely story of frontier life.